plotly/plotly.js/README.md

 ## Partial bundles

 There are two kinds of plotly.js partial bundles:
-1. The official partial bundles that are distributed to `npm` and `CDN` covered by [the dist README](https://github.com/plotly/plotly.js/blob/master/dist/README.md).
+1. The official partial bundles that are distributed to `npm` and the CDN, described in [the dist README](https://github.com/plotly/plotly.js/blob/master/dist/README.md).
-2. The custom ones that could be created by the user, if none of the distributed packages meet your needs.
+2. Custom bundles you can create yourself, if none of the distributed packages meet your needs.

 Use the `traces` option to include just the trace types you need.
 ```